Biographical evaluation: Time of the Companions

 While many Companions narrated hadith, according to Ahmad ibn Hanbal there were six who were the most prolific narrators of them, who lived long lives enabling them narrate to a large extent.
 They were: Abu Huraira, Abdullah ibn Umar, Aisha, Jabir ibn Abdullah, Ibn Abbas and Anas ibn Malik with Abu Huraira being the most prolific of them.
 According to Ibn al-Salah the most prolific narrators from the Companions was Abu Huraira followed by Ibn Abbas.

 In spite of the Companions' efforts in narrating their hadith, there was no need for them to evaluate each other's narrating capabilities or trustworthiness.
 This is because, as Al-Khatib al-Baghdadi said, that Allah and his Prophet declared the Companions to be upright and trustworthy, and, therefore, there is no need to investigate their reliability, however, one must investigate the condition of those after them.
-However, there are many established narrations originating from the Companions praising some of the Tabi'un with some criticism of specific individuals from them.
+However, there are many established narrations originating from the Companions praising some of the Tabi'un with some criticism of specific individuals from them. and al-Baghdadi's stance is contrary to modern approaches like historical criticism.